-Members of American and Florida Institutes of Certified Public Accountants An Independent Member of the BDO Alliance USA.
+Members of American and Florida Institutes of Certified Public Accountants

 Dog Island Conservation Board Dog Island Conservation District Dog Island, Florida

 MANAGEMENT LETTER

 Financial Condition and Management

 Sections 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor General, require us to apply appropriate procedures and communicate the results of our determination as to whether or not the District has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific conditions met.
 In connection with our audit, we determined that the District did not meet any of the conditions described in Section 218.503(1), Florida Statutes.